microbit-foundation/spec-i2c-protocol/spec/index.md

     - The main (nRF) must wait for the `COMBINED_SENSOR_INT` signal to be asserted by the secondary (KL27)
 - `write_request` can be sent by both secondary and main.
     - For the secondary to initiate this, it must assert the interrupt signal first and then the main must poll (i2c read) the device for data.
+- I2C transactions must not overlap.
+Every I2C Write, must be followed by an I2C Read.
+    - I2C Reads can be triggered by false positives on the `COMBINED_SENSOR_INT` signal.
+In case a response is not ready by the the secondary (KL27), the busy error code will be returned and the main (nRF) should re-attempt to read the response when the `COMBINED_SENSOR_INT` signal is asserted.

 ## I2C Flash interface